pyeventsourcing/eventsourcing/README.md

 ## Development environment

-We can run the code in default "development" environment using the default "Plain Old Python Object" infrastructure.
+We can run the code in default "development" environment using the default "Plain Old Python Object" infrastructure (which keeps stored events in memory).
 The example below runs with no compression or encryption of the stored events.

 ```python